Daisy-Zhang/Colorization-Optimization-SIGGRAPH/README.md

 # Colorization
-Unofficial implementation of "Colorization Using Optimization".
-SIGGRAPH 2004
+Unofficial implementation of "Colorization Using Optimization."
+SIGGRAPH 2004.